contentful/forma-36/MIGRATION.md

 ### Spinner

-In v4, only `color` prop became `variant`, to align with our code [style guide](https://github.com/contentful/forma-36/blob/forma-v4/docs/code-style-guide.md).
-The rest stayed the same.
+In v4, we changed the `color` prop to `variant` - to align with our code [style guide](https://github.com/contentful/forma-36/blob/forma-v4/docs/code-style-guide.md).

 #### How to migrate your Spinner components